Shipping container squares in grey and blues

 I. Free Trade Agreements Certificates of Origin

 FTA certificates or declarations should only be issued if your good qualifies for the FTA.
 Not all FTA agreements require specific forms.
 Most FTA partners can accept declarative statements that contain specific data elements including information stating how the product qualifies for an FTA.
 However, importers may still ask exporters to use a specific format.
 While the form/format is optional, the information is required for the importer to make a claim of preferential customs treatment.
 Always communicate with your buyer and shipper/freight forwarder on the needed documentation.
 Detailed FTA certification requirements for claims of preferential tariff treatment under the FTA are usually found in its rules of origin (ROO) chapter.
 There are three ways to locate the specific ROO chapter for a particular FTA partner, read the section on Where to Find Your Rules of Origin in the FTA Rules of Origin article.
 A sample Certificate of Origin template may be accessed via the CBP website.
-You will need use PDF viewer and access using Microsoft Edge browser.
+Note, you will need to download the file to your computer and then open the file using “Adobe Acrobat.”

 If no specific format is required, you should include the following data elements in a declaration to the buyer.
 This is their documentation the product qualifies and allows them to make the claim for FTA preference when importing, see “Who Claims FTA Preference” section further below.
 Please consult the specific FTA Rules of Origin chapter to confirm the required data elements.